HasanAbdirahman/Football-Project/README.md

 [https://football-project.up.railway.app/](FOOTBALL WORLD)

 ##NEXT STEP
-1.Add some functionality like making sure that the person created that player can deete and edit same applies to reviews.
+1.Add some functionality like making sure that the person created that player can delete and edit the player they created same applies to reviews.